 - 1/2 of 1 pre-cooked roasted chicken, shredded (3 cups)

 - 1 package corn tortillas (6", 12 count), cut into triangles

 - 1 28 oz can green enchilada sauce or Tomatillo Salsa Verde Sauce

 You may not need all 28 ounces of the enchilada sauce.
 I've noticed it depends on the thickness of tortillas used.
 The super soft and thin brands will not require as much sauce and will get mushy if too much sauce is added.
 Add one cup first, then half cup to the desired consistency.

-I love to add avocado and my hubby loads up on the olives!
+I love to add avocado and Alan loads up on the olives!
 What do you like to add to Mexican dishes?

 Looking for another Latin inspired recipe?
 Give this gorgeous Shrimp Ceviche with Mango, Pineapple & Avocado from The McCallum’s Shamrock Patch a try!

 PIN TO YOUR SIDE DISH, APPETIZER AND SALSA BOARDS